industrial-edge/notifier-api/docs/Installation.md

 - "MQTT_USER": username of the databus user
 - "MQTT_PASSWORD": password of the databus user
-- "TAG_FAULTY": S7 connector tag for faulty value (e.g. "faulty" for S7 or "GDB.process.numberFaulty" for OpcUa)
+- "TAG_FAULTY": OPC UA connector tag for faulty value (e.g. "faulty" for OPC UA or "GDB.process.numberFaulty" for OpcUa)
-- "TAG_PRODUCED": S7 connector tag for produced value  (e.g. "produced" for S7 or "GDB.process.numberProduced" for OpcUa)
+- "TAG_PRODUCED": OPC UA connector tag for produced value  (e.g. "produced" for OPC UA or "GDB.process.numberProduced" for OpcUa)
 - "LIMIT_MIN": minimum limit value for the KPI value
 - "LIMIT_MAX": maximum limit value for the KPI value
 - "ASSET": data service asset, that is necessary for the notifications